DaoCloud/DaoCloud-docs/docs/en/docs/native/knowledge.md

 - [Karmada large-scale test report released, breaking through 100 clusters and 500,000 nodes](https://karmada.io/blog/2022/10/26/test-report/)

     Recently, the Karmada community has carried out large-scale testing of Karmada.
 According to the analysis of test results, the cluster federation with Karmada as the core can stably support 100 clusters and 500,000 nodes online at the same time, and manage more than 2 million Pods.
-    In terms of usage scenarios, the Push mode is suitable for managing Kubernetes clusters on public clouds, while the Pull mode covers private cloud and edge-related scenarios relative to the Push mode.
+    In terms of  use cases, the Push mode is suitable for managing Kubernetes clusters on public clouds, while the Pull mode covers private cloud and edge-related use cases relative to the Push mode.
     In terms of performance and security, the overall performance of the Pull mode is better than that of the Push mode.

 - [ToB application privatization delivery technology development history and comparison](https://mp.weixin.qq.com/s/JcDZxabHImljPCEus_inlg)